 The air conditioner is a necessity for a comfortable and luxurious home.
-If you are financially capable, and you can afford to install external units, you probably want to know how to hide an air conditioner unit outside.
+However, if you are financially capable and you can afford to install external units, you probably want to know how to hide an air conditioner unit outside.

 If you placed the units outside the house, but you don’t want them to ruin the aesthetics of the patio or garden landscape, there are clever ways to hide them.
 Try these interesting ideas for hiding air conditioner units outside:

-Pallets and wood planks are easy to construct to build a covering for the air conditioner unit.
+Pallets and wood planks are easy to construct for the air conditioner unit to build a covering.
 It is a good idea for thrifty and crafty homeowners who need a functional solution.
-The covering can also be painted with wood paints and enhanced with potted plants on the edges.
+The covering can be painted with wood paints and enhanced with potted plants on the edges.

-Flower planters are one of the best objects to use to cover the outdoor units.
-They will not only enhance the landscape, but will also add an aesthetic appeal to the garden.
-This idea is perfect for those who love growing green and flowering plants at home.
+Flower planters are one of the best objects to cover outdoor units.
+They will not only enhance the landscape but will also add an aesthetic appeal to the garden.
+This idea is perfect for those who love growing green and flowering plants.

 A mini shed will serve as a covering for the air conditioner units placed outside the house.
 At the same time, it will also provide a protective shelter for the units during storms and hurricanes.

-A cabinet made from aluminum slats is a nice idea if you want a long-term solution to hide the units.
-The cabinet will not be vulnerable to severe weathering and other risks because of its durable materials.
+A cabinet made from aluminum slats is an excellent idea if you want a long-term solution to hide the units.
+In addition, the cabinet will not be vulnerable to severe weathering and other risks because of its durable materials.

 A pool pump cover makes a beautiful covering for the air conditioner unit.
 You will find a wide variety of designs available to choose from.
-However, when you choose one, make sure that there is enough space for ventilation and airflow so that the unit will remain in proper function and excellent performance.
+However, when you select one, ensure enough space for ventilation and airflow so the unit will remain in proper function and excellent performance.

 Things to Consider When Hiding Air Conditioner Units Outside:

-It is important to give your air conditioner unit proper ventilation inside the shelter or covering.
+Giving your air conditioner unit proper ventilation inside the shelter or covering is important.
 Make sure that there is enough open space to keep the unit well-ventilated and not suffocated.
 Poor ventilation will reduce the lifespan and performance of the unit.

-It is safe to follow the manufacturer’s instructions and recommendations when it comes to distance from the covering to the unit.
-When you plan the construction of the covering, whether you prefer to use wood, pallets, plastic box, steel frame, or cement, it is best to be on the safe side.
+It is safe to follow the manufacturer’s instructions and recommendations regarding the distance from the covering to the unit.
+When you plan the construction of the covering, whether you prefer wood, pallets, plastic box, steel frame, or cement, it is best to be on the safe side.

-Keep in mind that the structure you built to cover and hide the air conditioner unit outside is permanent.
-With this thought, it is important to keep the unit accessible, in case there is a need for maintenance check and repair.
+Remember that the structure you built to cover and hide the air conditioner unit outside is permanent.
+With this thought, it is important to keep the unit accessible in case there is a need for maintenance check and repair.